jason2003120/2016_ACA_Final/README.md

 This is the final project for NYU 2016 spring course, EL9173 - Audio Content Analysis, by Cheng Hsun Lee and Bryan Cheng.
 The project is to detect and classify the singer's gender from the music.

 ##Background
 The ideal goal in the project is to design a system that can recognize the singer's gender from the music.
 Consider to analyze the vocal sound, the instrument source should be removed before the analysis.
 Use PGM (Piecewise Gaussian Modeling) to grasp the singer's voice feature and then implement the classification with Muti Layer Perceptron and Decision Tree classifier.
-Eventually, we hope our program can disdinquish the singer's gender from any music resource.
+Eventually, we hope our program can distinquish the singer's gender from any music resource.

 ##Method